VKvasanthaKumar/Hybrid-RFID-Face-Attendance-System/README.md

 This project is a **RFID + Face Recognition-based Automated Attendance System**.
-It uses **OpenCV, SQLite, and Python** to detect faces, recognize students, and mark their attendance automatically.
+It uses **OpenCV, SQLite, and Python** to detect facesand Scan RFID , recognize students, and mark their attendance automatically.

 ---